Dominguez Rancho Adobe: Pacific Electric Railway

 The Rancho has a collection of antique large-scale model trains located in their carriage house as well.

 1910 Air Meet at Dominguez Field

 In 1910, Dominguez Hill served as the site of the first national aviation meet in the United States.
 It is estimated that over a half-million passengers traveled by train to see this historic event.
 An open grandstand was erected that was more than six hundred feet in length.
 Use of the field was provided without rental charge by the Dominguez family, though the family asked to have front row seats for the entire event.
 Many of the early aviation pioneers were present, including the Curtiss, Martin, Paulhan, and Willard.
-Roy Knabenshue flew in one of the very first blimps.
+Roy Knabenshue flew in one of the first blimps.
 The aviation meet lasted for 10 days, establishing the first speed and endurance records.

 The Claretians

 Manuel and his family were also very devout Catholics.
 All of the daughters made major donations to the construction of St. Vibiana’s, the former Cathedral in downtown Los Angeles.
 In 1922, the two remaining daughters, Susana Del Amo and Reyes Dominguez, deeded seventeen acres adjacent to the family home to the Claretian Missionaries.
 In 1924, the Claretian Missionaries began using the adobe home as a graduate school for Claretians and later as a seminary.
 In recognition of this contribution to the Claretians, special arrangements were made to allow Susana and Gregorio Del Amo to be buried in a crypt beneath the altar of the chapel located in the modern day Claretian retirement home.